 How is personal information protected?

-The Secretary of the corporation fulfills the role of Privacy Officer and protects your personal information.
+The Secretary of the corporation fulfils the role of Privacy Officer and protects your personal information.

 Security standards and procedures to safeguard personal information are maintained in order to prevent unauthorized use, alteration or removal of personal information.
 We protect personal information by security safeguards appropriate to the sensitivity of the information.